Saint Anthony of Padua Church (Barotac Nuevo, Iloilo): History

 Barotac Nuevo, which was then called Ginhawa-an, was civilized when the Spanish discovered and occupied it during the late 16th century.
 The Spanish conquistadors built a bamboo and nipa chapel to initiate the evangelization of the locals in 1573.
 Trade within adjacent neighbors started after these developments and the economy started to flourish.
 When the soldiers fled from Ginhawa-an, the church was burned by the locals and they also killed the resident friar.
 This resulted the Spanish government to send an army to pacify them by burning their settlements and killing some of the natives including their leader Sugaob for revenge.

 Military reinforcements arrived in 1581 and with them was the parish priest of Dumangas, Father Juan de Peñanosa which aimed to forcefully Christianize the natives, even to the point of murdering the people to participate within the program.
 A pathway connecting Dumangas and Ginhawa-an, which was built between 1589 and 1595 under Father Bartolome de Castillo was one of the developments of Ginhawa-an that made it a sitio of the recently proclaimed pueblo (or town) of Dumangas.

 The settlement changed its name to Barotac, during the time when volcanic residues covered almost the entire area and destroyed the agriculture.
 The name Barotac is from the Spanish word baro, which means mud, as well as the last syllables of tac and lutac.
 Nuevo was added to distinguish its name from the other Barotac within the island.

 Barotac was officially declared as parish in 1710 under the soon-to-be parish priest, Father Luis Gomez de Padilla.

 The 40-year reconstruction was finished in 1750 in the Romanesque style but it was short-lived because of the destruction brought about by the 1758 earthquake.
 A new church of coral stone and bricks and a convent were immediately constructed following the devastation and were both completed in 1802.
 In 1907, another fire destroyed the church which was led to believe that it was caused by an arson.

 In 1910, a new church under the leadership of Father Mariano Conjugacion was built and it will survive until the present day.
 During the World War II, Colonel Macario Peralta Jr. ordered that the whole church and convent be burnt in order to render it useless as a Japanese garrison.
-The fire did destroy the convent only which was then later occupied by the Japanese soldiers to be used as their stronghold for the remainder of the war.
-This lasted from 1942 to 1944.
+The fire destroyed only the convent which was then later occupied by the Japanese soldiers to be used as their stronghold for the remainder of the war; this lasted from 1942 to 1944.
 On June 13, 1944, during the first ever fiesta of the barrio, Juan Maquiling, a spy from the Filipino troops penetrated and annihilated all of the Japanese soldiers inside the church.
 Eventually the war ended, and the church was re-used not until 1947.

 A modern steel bell tower was added in 1966.